-Every elementary school uses many ways of communicating with parents: e-mail, newsletters, web sites, local news media, social media (search for GPSchools on Twitter and Grosse Pointe Public School System on Facebook), notes, phone calls, PTO meetings, informal meetings, parent-teacher and student-involved conferences, as well as written Reports of Progress.
+Every elementary school uses many ways of communicating with parents: e-mail, newsletters, web sites, local news media, Schoology, social media (search for GPSchools on Twitter and Grosse Pointe Public School System on Facebook and in the App store), notes, phone calls, PTO meetings, informal meetings, parent-teacher and student-involved conferences, as well as written Reports of Progress.
 Communication between home and school is critical to your child's academic success.
-Please also see sample letters our district uses at the back of this handbook.
+Please see sample letters our district uses at the back of this handbook.